 This mode enables two load balancer instances to be configured in different subnets/Availability Zones.
-In this mode, the same VIP(s) are configured on both instances and are always locally active, but only one is made available via the associated EIP.
-Regular checks ensure that the EIP is up, and if it's not, the EIP is automatically associated with the other instance thereby ensuring availability.
+In this mode, for each load balanced service, a VIP is configured on each instance and both are always locally active, but only one is made available via the associated EIP.
+Regular checks ensure that the EIP is up, and if not, the EIP is automatically associated with the other instance thereby ensuring availability.